Skip to main content

 FAQs: Hot Tub Solar Heating

-Q1: Can solar hot water heating work in winter?
+Q1: Can solar hot water be effective during winter?

 Yes, though less efficient.
-Use a backup immersion heater or store solar heat in a tank to top up during colder nights.
+Employ a backup immersion heater or contain solar heat in a tank for topping up during colder nights.

-Q2: How long does it take to heat a hot tub with solar energy?
+Q2: How quickly does it take to heat a sunbelt hot tub with solar power?

-Q3: Do I need planning permission to install solar hot water panels?
+Q3: Do I require planning permission for the installation of solar hot water panels?

-Usually not, especially for roof-mounted or ground-level setups.
-But always check local regs if in a listed property or conservation area.
+Not generally, at least not with the rooftop systems or others on the ground.
+But do always check local regs if in a listed house or conservation area.

-Solar heating for your hot tub is a no-brainer if you’re after comfort without cost.
+Solar heat for your hot tub is a gimme if you’re going for comfort without the bill.

-It’s cleaner, cheaper, and easier than most people think.
+It’s cleaner, cheaper and simpler than most people think.

-I’ve worked on systems in hotels, spas, and homes where customers just want one thing:
+I’ve worked on systems in hotels, spas and homes where customers want but one thing:

-Contact SolarisKit to learn how a HelioFlow kit could work for your setup.
+Get in touch with SolarisKit to learn how a HelioFlow kit might work for your situation.

 Better for your wallet.
 Better for the planet.
 And still the perfect soak.